Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

   caption: "TimeSpan definition"
 ) <lst:timespan>

-Concrete durations are always expressed in microseconds, so when a time-stamp must be associated to an event or when a delay must be applied the corresponding durations are converted to microseconds if needed.
+Concrete durations are always expressed in microseconds.
+So, when a time-stamp must be associated to an event or when a delay must be applied the corresponding durations are converted to microseconds if needed.
 Before that, durations are always kept as general as possible: when an arithmetic operation is performed between two durations, the most concrete one is converted to the kind of the most general, as show in @tab:duration.

 #figure(